Skip to main content

 • Wooddale Station, St. Louis Park: The development of housing and commercial space adjacent to the Greenline LRT Wooddale station brings 315 affordable housing units and 13,000 square feet of commercial space and a public plaza connecting to the station.

-Hennepin County’s TOD predevelopment program supports emerging developers, particularly those from historically marginalized groups, overcome barriers to financial and knowledge capital often needed to enter the development industry.
+Hennepin County’s Transit Oriented Communities Predevelopment Assistance supports emerging developers, particularly those from historically marginalized groups, overcome barriers to financial and knowledge capital often needed to enter the real estate development industry as they actively pursue one of their first development projects.

 Who can apply